cyphercore-dev/coris-api/README.md

 # Coris API

+### Features

+- Docker image is based on Alpine and Node 12

-Build fully with stripped down version of [NestJS](https://www.npmjs.com/package/@nestjs/core).
-Comes with TypeScript support, and Redis as storage solution.
+- Build with stripped down version of [NestJS](https://www.npmjs.com/package/@nestjs/core).

+- Supports TypeScript, and ES6.

+- Utilizes Express as API, and Redis as storage solution.

 Other major dependencies: